Skip to main content

 Self-Contained Classroom: In this service model, eligible students are served in a Self-Contained Classroom, which is a class made up of all students eligible for Highly Capable services.
 The curriculum has been modified to provide in-depth learning experiences through advanced math and literacy instruction.

 • Teachers, parents, or guardians may refer students by completing an online referral form.
-After the referral window closes and all the forms are processed, referred students will be assigned a testing day to take the complete CogAT during the last week of March.
+After the referral window closes and all the forms are processed, referred students will be assigned a testing day to take the complete CogAT.

 Students in grades 5 and 6 have the following opportunities for challenge and enrichment: